 You Are Less Expensive Than Motor Clubs

 The first thing tow company owners must understand when deciding where to place their tow company marketing efforts is that people are moving away from subscription-based roadside assistance.
 You see, on average, customers use the services of a towing business only once every 3 to 5 years.
 This means that if a motorist is paying $10 or $12 dollars per month for their roadside assistance plan, then it could cost them as much as $720 for a tow ($12 per month X 60 months = $720)

 Not Everyone Has Roadside Assistance

-Another thing to be considered is, not everybody has roadside assistance, and even those who do may not even know about it, or be willing to wait for that brand of roadside assistance to arrive.
-But everyone has a smart phone and an easy way to find a “tow truck near me.”
-And, if they’re being towed a short distance, the cost is going to be considerably less than $720 cost of maintaining a roadside assistance subscription with a motor club.
+Another thing to be considered is not everybody has roadside assistance, and even those who do may not even know about it, or be willing to wait for that brand of roadside assistance to arrive.
+But everyone has a smartphone and an easy way to find a “tow truck near me.”
+And, if they’re being towed a short distance, the cost will be considerably less than the $720 cost of maintaining a roadside assistance subscription with a motor club.